What Happens If You Die Without a Will?

 Married With No Children

 Depending on how your assets are owned when you die, your estate will either go entirely to your surviving spouse (if community property), or split between your surviving spouse, siblings and parents (if separate property).
+See Who Owns What in Marital Property? for more details.

 Married With Children